 Cognitive Behavioural Hypnotherapy

 I'm Kathy (pronouns: she/her).
-I help highly sensitive people, those with anxiety, as well as autistic and neurodivergent individuals, make positive life changes using techniques including Cognitive Behavioural Hypnotherapy.
+I help highly sensitive people, those with anxiety and minority stress, as well as autistic and neurodivergent individuals, make positive life changes using techniques including Cognitive Behavioural Hypnotherapy.

 I am a neurodiversity-affirming therapist, and am passionate about equality, diversity and inclusion for under-represented groups.
 I am also a gender diversity-affirming therapist.

-My field of interest is Hypno-CBT® .
-If you’re looking for hypnosis to help with anxiety, or to find out more about hypnosis techniques, you’ve come to the right place!
+My field of interest is Hypno-CBT®.
+If you’re looking for hypnosis for anxiety, or to find out more about hypnosis techniques, you’ve come to the right place!

 I am also a polyvagal-aware therapist, meaning my work is informed by the polyvagal theory of the autonomic nervous system.
 Read more on polyvagal theory HERE.